GoogleChromeLabs/wp-feature-policy/CONTRIBUTING.md

-# Contribute to WP Feature Policy
+# Contribute to Feature Policy

 Bug reports, patches, translations and any kind of contributions are very welcome.
 When contributing, please ensure you stick to the following guidelines.